SamirNabadov/heketi-glusterfs-cluster/README.md

 ------------
 * Installing and Configuring Glusterfs
 * Installing and Configuring Heketi
-* Creating a cluster and adding glusterfs nodes
+* Creating cluster and adding nodes

 Currently tested on these Operating Systems